Diamond Bar High School Receives National Recognition for Commitment to Empowering Students for the Second Consecutive Year

 Named a distinguished school for STEM and career learning program

 The PLTW Distinguished School recognition honors schools committed to increasing student access, engagement, and achievement in their PLTW programs.
-To be eligible for the designation, Diamond Bar High School had to meet the following criteria:
+To be eligible for the designation, Diamond Bar High School had to meet the following criteria during the 2017-18 school year:

 Through PLTW programs, students develop STEM knowledge as well as in-demand, transportable skills that they will use both in school and for the rest of their lives, on any career path they take.
 PLTW EngineeringTM empowers high school students to step into the role of an engineer and adopt a problem-solving mindset.
-Students engage in collaborative, real-life activities like working with a client to design a home, programming electronic devices or robotic arms, and exploring algae as a biofuel source.
+Students engage in collaborative, real-life activities like working with a client to design a toy, programming electronic devices or robotic assembly lines, and designing circuits to fit on a printed circuit board.

 “It is a great honor to recognize Diamond Bar High School for their commitment to students,” said Vince Bertram, President and CEO of PLTW.
 “They are a model for what school should look like, and they should be very proud of ensuring students have the knowledge and skills to be career ready and successful on any career path they choose.”